jrandj/aws-security-specialty/README.md

     * An Internet Gateway allows instances with public IPs to access the Internet.
 A NAT Gateway (or NAT instance) allows instances with no public IPs to access the Internet.

-    * Remember that a Security Group is the firewall of EC2 instances, and a NACL is the firewall of the VPC Subnets.
+    * Remember that a security group is the firewall of EC2 instances, and a NACL is the firewall of the VPC Subnets.
 An example architecture is shown below to illustrate this:
         <p align="center">
         <img src="/res/network.JPG">
         </p>